ngochien1990/master-six-sigma-app/README.md

 The app and its content are designed by Hien Nguyen, an experienced Operations Excellence manager who holds a certified Lean Six Sigma Black Belt and works as Researcher in Mondragon Universitatea- Basque-Spain, and Cuong Nguyen, a Lean Six Sigma Specialist.

-The content and questions are made by our knowledge and experiences as well as the following references:
+The content and questions are made by our knowledge and experiences that are influenced by the following references:

 •	Pyzdek, T., & Keller, P. (2010).
 The six sigma handbook: A complete guide for green belts, black belts, and managers at all levels (3rd ed.).
 New York, NY: McGraw-Hill Medical.